 Though not active policy, legislation motions can serve as a meaningful tool to commit to equitable processes and future policies, as exemplified by Los Angeles below.

 Los Angeles — Energy Justice and New Construction Motions:

 Environmental and economic justice coalitions LEAP and RePower LA, which are anchored by groups such as PSR-LA, LAANE, SCOPE, CBE, and Pacoima Beautiful, worked with the city of Los Angeles to pass two motions that commit to equitable electrification processes and policies.
 First, LA passed an energy justice motion with energy and housing justice principles to incorporate in local building decarbonization efforts.
 The motion also initiated a community engagement process to ensure that input from vulnerable and frontline communities informs equitable policies.
-Months later, the city passed a new construction motion to prepare an ordinance for all-electric new construction starting in 2023.
+Months later, the city passed a new construction motion to prepare an ordinance for all-electric new construction starting in 2023, which was officially enacted in December 2022.
 The development of building decarbonization policy in LA stands out because advocates for environmental justice, housing, renters’ rights, and labor are actively working together and with decision makers to shape the future of their city.

 These examples illustrate the wide range of equitable programs and policies that can be created when any local government partners with its communities and stakeholders to develop groundbreaking solutions.
 For a comprehensive list of local building electrification policies, visit this tracker from Building Decarbonization Coalition.